-- If an SE MOS is submitted on time but does not meet pre-established levels of compliance, Joint Commission staff will request an additional four months of data.
+- If an SE MOS is submitted on time but does not meet pre-established levels of compliance, the patient safety specialist from The Joint Commission will request an additional four months of data.
 If the second set of data does not meet pre-established levels of compliance, the hospital's accreditation decision may be impacted. - If submission of an SE MOS is 90 or more days late, the hospital's accreditation status may be impacted.